Intel Ice Lake Xeon Platinum 8380 Review: 10nm Debuts for the Data Center

 Intel provided us with a 2U Server System S2W3SIL4Q Software Development Platform with the Coyote Pass server board for our testing.
 This system is designed primarily for validation purposes, so it doesn't have too many noteworthy features.
 The system is heavily optimized for airflow, with the eight 2.5" storage bays flanked by large empty bays that allow for plenty of air intake.

 The system comes armed with dual redundant 2100W power supplies, a 7.68TB Intel SSD P5510, an 800GB Optane SSD P5800X, and an E810-CQDA2 200GbE NIC.
-We used the Intel SSD P5510 for our benchmarks and cranked up the fans for maximum performance throughout the test suite.
+We used the Intel SSD P5510 for our benchmarks and cranked up the fans for maximum performance in our benchmarks.

 We tested with the pre-installed 16x 32GB DDR4-3200 DIMMs, but Intel also provided sixteen 128GB Optane Persistent Memory DIMMs for further testing.
 Due to time constraints, we haven't yet had time to test the Optane DIMMs, but stay tuned for a few demo workloads in a future article.
 As we're not entirely done with our testing, we don't want to risk prying the 8380 out of the socket yet for pictures — the large sockets from both vendors are becoming more finicky after multiple chip reinstalls.